The Transfer Pricing Law Review: Spain

 This documentation is not required for those transactions carried out between entities that are taxed on a consolidated basis for corporation tax or those transactions carried out between the members of economic interest groups or temporary consortiums, as well as those carried out within the context of takeover bids or public offerings.

-Moreover, transfer pricing documentation is not required for those transactions carried out with the same associated enterprise if the amount of the consideration for the transactions as a whole does not exceed €250,000 on the basis of the fair market value.
+Moreover, transfer pricing documentation is not required for those transactions carried out with the same associated enterprise if the amount of the consideration for the transactions as a whole does not exceed €250,000 based on the fair market value.

 The documentation must be available to the tax authority from the end of the voluntary payment period, generally on 25 July of each year.